mor-1/evaluation-guide/content/evaluation-guide/mendix-different.md

 Both no-code and low-code tools use visual, model-driven development concepts to speed up and transform application development.

 No-code tools (as the name suggests) enable users to build apps without writing any code.
-The ir target audience for this capability consists of business analysts, business developers, and citizen developers – users with no or very little experience in software development.
+The target audience for this capability consists of business analysts, business developers, and citizen developers – users with no or very little experience in software development.
 Low-code tools add another dimension, which is the ability to extend application models with custom code, such as Java extensions.
 This makes low-code tools appealing to a far wider range of developers with any level of software development experience.

 In a way, the "low-code" and "no-code" labels can be misleading.
 At Mendix, we think the main distinction is found in the types of people using these tools.